vivaria/edisonrul.ing/docs/source/cards/d/draining-shield.md

 ### Card Rulings

-●You activate Draining Shield when the monster controlled by your opponent declares an attack.
+*   You activate Draining Shield when the monster controlled by your opponent declares an attack.
-●You gain Life Points for Draining Shield equal to the attacking monster's current ATK.
+*   You gain Life Points for Draining Shield equal to the attacking monster's current ATK.